U.S. tax guide for American nomads

 U.S. tax and reporting obligations for nomads

 As an American citizen, you’re required to pay taxes on your worldwide income, regardless of where you reside.
 This means that even if you’re living and earning money abroad, you must report all income to the IRS.
+Additionally, you must report specified foreign financial assets exceeding certain thresholds using IRS Form 8938.

 Filing requirements